-I acknowledge the opposition to the Resolution Copper Project by the consulted Tribes.
-Through the development of alternatives I have sought to place the tailings storage facility away from sensitive cultural places, including Apache Leap, Picketpost Mountain, and the Superstition Mountains.
-Through consultation I have sought with tribal input to identify and require mutually acceptable measures to address the concerns of the affected Tribes and minimize the adverse effects from mining and related activities on the conveyed lands.
-These measures are incorporated into and required by the PA.
+While the PA is no longer in effect, I acknowledge the opposition to the Resolution Copper Project by the consulted Tribes.
+Through the development of alternatives, I have sought to place the tailings storage facility away from sensitive cultural places, including Apache Leap, Picketpost Mountain, and the Superstition Mountains.
+Through consultation I have sought with Tribal input to identify and require mutually acceptable measures to address the concerns of the affected Tribes and minimize the adverse effects from mining and related activities on the conveyed lands.
+These measures are incorporated into and required by this decision.

-I find that the selected Federal action complies with EOs 13175 and 13007, and with Section 3003 of PL 113-291.
+I find that the selected Federal action complies with Executive Orders 13175 and 13007, and with Section 3003 of PL 113-291.